coldlabkaist/MovAl/tutorial/How_to_use_pretrained_model.md

-# How to use pretrained model
+# How to use pretrained tracking model

 For the user's convenient tracking, we provide a pretrained model.